zcaceres/ai-project-manager/README.md

 - "Create a milestone for the beta release of our product."
 - "Assign John Doe as the lead for the marketing campaign project."

-## Technologies Used

-- [Bun](https://bun.sh) - JavaScript runtime and package manager
-- [Linear SDK](https://developers.linear.app/docs/sdk/getting-started) - For interacting with Linear.app
-- [Anthropic's Claude](https://www.anthropic.com) - AI model powering the intelligent project management capabilities

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- Built live on Twitch by [Zach Caceres](https://www.twitch.tv/zachdotdev)
+- Built live on Twitch by [Zach C](https://www.twitch.tv/zachdotdev)
 - Built with [easy-agent](https://github.com/zcaceres/easy-agent)
 - Special thanks to the Linear.app team for their excellent API and documentation

-## Future Work
+## TODOs

 - Ingest evidence from other sources to inform the project workstream
   - qualitative and quantitative data